frontdevops/magic-config/README.md

 # Magic Config
-A simple library for easy handling of .env files and environment variables configurations
+A simple library for easy handling of .env files and environment variables configurations.

 This library is a class for working with configurations.
 The class is implemented as a singleton, which allows you to always have exactly one instance of the same data registry everywhere.